itsmejul/flappy-evolve/README.md

 python -m http.server 8000
 ```
 And then visit ``http://localhost:8000`` in your browser to see the simulation.

-## Features
-This implementation supports the selection of different input features (Current height, next pipe height, height difference, current velocity, distance to next pipe).
-It also supports Pausing and restarting the simulation with different parameters.

 ## Evolution of the birds
 Each "bird" consists of a small MLP with just one hidden layer, which will, during inference, receive the selected input features as inputs.
 The MLP has one output neuron where we use a sigmoid function to decide whether it should activate or not, based on the inputs.
 We run this inference once every frame for every bird.